 Pompeian Connections was begun in 2013 to document the Leverhulme Trust funded research project ‘Social Network Analysis of Pompeii’ which was undertaken at the University of Oxford, with additional support provided by the John Fell Fund.
 This project was two-fold: producing a prosopographical study of the town’s population from the inscriptions, graffiti and dipinti, and then applying network theory to analyse the form and function of the networks within the community.

 The research projects and teaching commitments of the author have resulted in less time to add to this site in the past few years.
-As such, it is being expanded to include not only ongoing research, largely still based on the writings of ancient Pompeians, but will also include additional topics related to the ancient world and teaching it in UK HE.
+As such, it is being expanded to include not only ongoing research, largely still based on the writings of ancient Pompeians, but will also include additional topics related to the ancient world and teaching antiquity in UK HE.

 The Author: Dr. Virginia L. Campbell

-After completing a BA in Anthropology and History at The American University in Washington, D.C., I moved to the UK for post-graduate studies at the University of Reading, where I obtained a MA in the City of Rome, and my PhD in Classics.
+After completing a BA in Anthropology and History at The American University in Washington, D.C., I moved to the UK for post-graduate studies at the University of Reading, where I obtained a MA in the City of Rome, and a PhD in Classics.
 My doctoral dissertation was a comparative study of the monumental tombs of Pompeii which used the development of commemorative styles of the funerary structures as a means for assessing the social, economic, cultural, and historical evolution of a specific population.
 After a teaching fellowship in ancient history at the University of Reading in 2011-12, and another in ancient history and archaeology at the University of St. Andrews in 2012-13, I was awarded a Leverhulme Early Career Fellowship for this project, which I undertook in the Faculty of Classics at the University of Oxford.
-Since completing the Leverhulme ECF, I have been a lecturer at the Open University and the University of Exeter.
+Since completing the Leverhulme ECF, I have been a lecturer at the Open University, the University of Exeter, and the University of Warwick.